 Dependence on big customers and few markets or industries

-Close to 50% of Tieto's sales and the majority of profits are generated in Finland, where Tieto's high market share makes growth challenging.
-Sweden is the second-biggest market and has clear growth potential.
-The telecom and financial services customer sectors account for close to half of the company's sales.
-Additionally, around half of our current services are non-recurring services.
-Sudden changes in the market environment, customer demand and customer strategies or the competitive landscape in these areas might harm Tieto's operations and profitability.
+A very big portion of Tieto’s sales and the majority of profits are generated in Finland, the high market share in Finland makes the growing in Finland challenging, but possible.
+Sweden is the second-biggest market and with clear growth potential.
+Additionally, around half of our current CSI revenue are from short term contracts, but Tieto has a strong order backlog which compensates this.
+Sudden changes in the market environment, customer demand and customer strategies or the competitive landscape in these areas might harm Tieto’s operations and profitability.

-To diversify the business, Tieto also provides services to a number of other industries and aims to develop its business mix with a view to providing full stack IT services and thereby strengthen its position amongst both current and new customers.
-An industrialized and standardized way of providing services and solutions is a means of improving competitiveness and reducing risk.
+To diversify the business, Tieto also provides services to a number of different industries and aims to develop its business mix with a view to provide full stack IT services and by this, to strengthen its position amongst both current and new customers.
+An industrialized and standardized way of providing services and solutions is a measure to improve competitiveness and reduce the risk.

-Zero downtime is the basis of fostering the trust of customers and society.
-Thus, business continuity planning is a high priority in Tieto's operational management; this includes careful reviews of the services and systems to avoid single point of failure patterns.
+Close to 100% availability is the basis of the trust towards customers and to the society.
+Thus, business continuity planning is a high priority in Tieto’s operational management; this includes careful reviews of the services and systems to avoid single point of failure patterns.

-To reduce the service continuity risk and better understand the interdependencies in data centres, IT asset management, configuration management and monitoring systems are constantly reviewed and maintained.
+To reduce the service continuity risk and better understand the interdependencies in data centers, IT asset management, configuration management and monitoring systems are constantly reviewed, maintained and improved.
 In addition to a comprehensive business interruption insurance portfolio, Tieto has recovery procedures and backup systems in place to handle potential service interruptions.
 Incident analysis, best practices and experiences from previous incidents help in preparing for and mitigating service continuity risk.

 Quality costs related to customer bidding and delivery management

-Inability to appropriately understand and analyze customers changing needs, their business processes and the exact requirements can lead to misjudgements in setting the scope of projects or services and, consequently, difficulties in meeting the specifications of customer agreements.
+Inability to appropriately understand and analyze customers’ changing needs, their business processes and the exact requirements can lead to misjudgments in setting the scope of projects or services and, consequently, difficulties in meeting the specifications of customer agreements.
 This in turn can result in project overruns, operating losses or termination of customer contracts.
-In some cases, even the company's brand might be tarnished.

 Tieto continuously gathers customer feedback to establish the requirement baselines and checklists for different business areas.
-Bidding risk management, requirement analysis, delivery management and the quality assurance of the deliveries are continiously improved to mitigate the risk.
-Also specific risk assessment tools are used to enhance understanding of customer bidding and end-to-end risk management, from sales to the closure of the delivery.
-In case of changes in customers business requirements, it is contractually agreed that the consequent changes in project deliveries are managed throughout the project organization in a standard manner.
+Continuous improvement of the bidding risk management, requirement analysis, delivery management and the quality assurance of the deliveries, is carried out to mitigate the risk.
+Also specific risk assessment tools are used for better understanding of customer bidding and end-to-end risk management, from sales to the closure of the delivery.
+In case of changes in customers’ business requirements, it is contractually agreed that the consequent changes in project deliveries are managed throughout the project organization in a standard manner.

 Retention of employees

-In order to respond to fresh competition and demands for new services, we require the ability and speed to re-skill, attract new and retain existing competences and business knowledge for new service models and offerings.
-Tieto's success is built on passion, innovation, attracting talent, skills renewal, business knowledge and maturity of the organization.
-In addition, the performance of its employees and managers both locally and in its delivery centres worldwide are vital to success.
+Fresh competition and demands for new services requires ability and speed to re-skill, attract new and retain existing competences and business knowledge for new service models and offerings.
+Tieto’s success builds on passion, innovation, attraction of talent, skills renewal, business knowledge and maturity of the organization.
+In addition, the performance of its employees and managers both locally and in its delivery centres worldwide are key to success.